Self-Hosting Overview

 Self-hosting gives you more control but also more responsibility:

 • Data at rest: PostgreSQL data is stored unencrypted by default.
-Use full-disk encryption (LUKS, dm-crypt) on your server, or enable PostgreSQL TDE if available.
-Note that call notes and transcriptions are already E2EE — the server never sees plaintext.
+Use full-disk encryption (LUKS, dm-crypt) on your server.
+Call notes, transcriptions, and messages are E2EE — the server never sees plaintext.

-• Network security: Use a firewall to restrict access.
+• Network security: Use a firewall.
 Only ports 80/443 should be publicly accessible.

 • Secrets: Never put secrets in Docker Compose files or version control.
-Use .env files (excluded from images) or Docker/Kubernetes secrets.
+Use .env files (gitignored) or Docker/Kubernetes secrets.

 • Updates: Pull new images regularly.
 Watch the changelog for security fixes.

-• Backups: Back up the PostgreSQL database and RustFS storage regularly.
-See the backup section in each deployment guide.
+• Backups: Back up the PostgreSQL database and MinIO storage regularly.

 Next steps